ghxm/pico_edit/README.md

 Install
 -------

 1. Set chmod (permissions) to 777 / 766 recursively on config/ and content/ directories.
 On Windows servers set to read/write for anyone.
-(In practice 644 will also work on most hostings).
+(In practice 644 will also work on most hostings, but 777 may be recommended in some situations).
 2. Clone the Github repo into your 'plugins' directory (so you get a 'pico_edit' subdirectory) OR download source code from releases and put it into 'pico_edit' subdir on 'plugins' directory.
 3. Open the config.php file on 'pico_edit' and insert your sha256 hashed password
 4. Visit http://www.yoursite.com/pico_edit and login